 - Once the price is agreed upon, a closing date is scheduled.

-Pros and cons of using an iBuyer
+What are the pros and cons of using an iBuyer?

-- Fixed costs with no back-and-forth negotiations
+- Fewer back-and-forth negotiations

 - Easier, less exhaustive inspections